Rental Income Tax in Cyprus: A Guide for Real Estate Investors

 3. Special Defence Contribution (SDC)

-Example: Tax Calculation on Rental Income in Cyprus
+Example: Rental Income Tax Calculation in Cyprus

 Type of Tax Tax Base Rate Amount (€) Notes